“Oh the places you’ll go to, today is your day! Your mountain is waiting, so get on your way!”- Dr. Seuss

 - Trafalgar square

-- Tower of London / Tower Hill /Tower Bridge( In an attempt to find the London Bridge, I found this place which is equally beautiful and made me feel like I was in the medieval times.
+- Tower of London / Tower Hill /Tower Bridge( In an attempt to find the London Bridge, I found this place which is incredibly beautiful and made me feel like I was in the medieval times.

 - The Monument to the Great Fire of London- Known as the monument.